-Oftentimes, us as humans, forget that sleep can have a huge impact on our day to day lives.
-Every person is different when it comes to how much sleep, but we all know that having a good night of sleep can make a huge difference on your day tomorrow.
+Oftentimes, we as humans, forget that sleep can have a huge impact on our day-to-day lives.
+Every person is different when it comes to how much sleep, but we all know that having a good night of sleep can make a huge difference in your day tomorrow.
 There are tons of medications out there that may be able to help you fall and stay fast asleep.
 Some medications make you feel groggy when you wake up or help you fall asleep but staying asleep is a different story.
-When it comes to medications in general there seems to be much more negative effects than positive ones.
+When it comes to medications in general there seem to be much more negative effects than positive ones.
 If you’re just starting to learn about holistic medicine, you may have seen cannabidiol (CBD) come up when people talk about sleep.
 So, can CBD help you sleep?
-Will it cause negative effects for sleep?
+Will it cause negative effects on sleep?
 Let’s go over all of this together.

 Now that you know some of the reasons that CBD is being used, what products are available?

 Snacks (aka edibles): This category includes any food or drink that has been made using CBD extract as one of the ingredients.
 Edibles and soft gels take a longer time to work but have been described to last longer.

 Softgels: Softgels are capsules full of CBD.
 These are taken like any other pill and may take a little while to start working.

 Tablets: Tablets are administered in the mouth and dissolve there.
 Then from the lining in the mouth, they are directly absorbed into the bloodstream.
 This is one of the fastest ways to get CBD into your system.

 Tinctures: A tincture is an oil-like substance that is infused with CBD.
 This is generally placed in the mouth and from there is absorbed into the bloodstream.
 Like with tablets, this is a quick and easy way to get your CBD.
 Try CBD tinctures now!